See “Instructions for Applying for a Special Projects Grant”, “Tips”, “FAQs” and “Applicant’s Submission Checklist”

 The program is open to public charity 501(c)(3) entities only.
 Grant funding will be awarded to a successful applicant only once during a DAR administration.
 For example, grantees awarded funds in July 2013 - June 2016 are eligible to apply for an additional grant, for another phase of the same project or for a different project, during any year of the subsequent administration (July 2016 - June 2019).

 Grants of $1,000 - $2,000 are encouraged, with a maximum amount of $10,000.
-Applicants are required to match the grant award 1:1 in order to allow for broader distribution of funds.
-Matching funds are not required to originate with the organization applying for the grant, but may originate with multiple donors or completed fundraising.
+(For more information, see "Tips") Secured funds are not required to originate with the organization applying for the grant, but may originate with multiple donors or completed fundraising.
 Projects must be completed within one year of initial grant funding (official grant year is July 1 - June 30).